-- 1. That through humanitarian acts we make known the just, merciful, and loving character of God. - 2.
-That to work with those in need is an expression of our love for God. - 3.
-That the compassionate ministry of Jesus is its own abundant motive and reward. - 4.
-That we are an agency of change and an instrument of grace and providence. - 5.
-In expressing concern, compassion, and empathy through our work. - 6.
-That equitable partnership with those in need will result in sustainable change. - 7.
-That differences in age, gender, race, culture, and families enrich the communities in which we work and are assets to be respected and affirmed. - 8.
-In nondiscrimination and in respect for differences, accepting people as equals, regardless of race, ethnicity, gender, sexual orientation, disabilities, political or religious affiliation, and/or any other protected right. - 9.
-In participatory development that utilizes both men's and women's capabilities and provides equal opportunities to individuals of differing ethnic, religious, and cultural backgrounds. - 10.
-That all people have the fundamental right to basic care, goods, and services. - 11.
-That all persons, especially children, have the right to a life of opportunity and the freedom to choose their own future. - 12.
-In enabling partners to create participatory and sustainable community structures for information sharing and civil engagement. - 13.
-That all resources, opportunities, and advantages are gifts which must be managed responsibly. - 14.
-That all people in particular, woman and children have the right to protection and a life free from violence, sexual exploitation, and all other forms of abuse. - 15.
-In demonstrating integrity and transparency in our work at every level.
+- ► That through humanitarian acts we make known the just, merciful, and loving character of God - ▶ That to work with those in need is an expression of our love for God. - ▶ That the compassionate ministry of Jesus is its own abundant motive and reward. - ▶ That we are an agency of change and an instrument of grace and providence. - ▶ In expressing concern, compassion, and empathy through our work. - ▶ That equitable partnership with those in need will result in sustainable change. - ▶ That differences in age, gender, race, culture, and families enrich the communities in which we work and are assets to be respected and affirmed. - ▶ In nondiscrimination and in respect for differences, accepting people as equals, regardless of race, ethnicity, gender, and political or religious affiliation. - ▶ In participatory development that utilizes both men's and women's capabilities and provides equal opportunities to individuals of differing ethnic, religious, and cultural backgrounds. - ▶ That all people have the fundamental right to basic care, goods, and services. - ▶ That all persons, especially children, have the right to a life of opportunity and the freedom to choose their own future. - ▶ In enabling partners to create participatory and sustainable community structures for information sharing and civil engagement. - ► That all resources, opportunities, and advantages are gifts which must be managed responsibly. - ▶ That all people-in particular, woman and children-have the right to protection and a life free from violence, sexual exploitation, and all other forms of abuse. - ▶ In demonstrating integrity and transparency in our work at every level.